gwisk/gradguide/README.md

    > questions in fundamental physics.

    Most of my reviewers remarked that this paragraph was one of the strongest in my statement.
-Now, sentence-by-sentence.
+Let's run through it sentence-by-sentence.

    "I spent the summer of 2018 at Caltech working with Prof. XX on FQNET, a quantum network based at Fermilab."